Peter Maxwell - Chair

 Hilary Wright - Board Member

 Ms. Hilary Wright is currently Group HR Director for Domino Printing Services.
 She was previously an Executive Vice President of Human Resources & Business Services at Aveva Group plc and served as its Head of Group HR/Group HR Manager.
 She is also a Non-Executive Director of Midwich, an AIM listed company.
 Ms. Wright has almost always been in the Human Resources arena, with additional operational management responsibilities.
 A large part of her career has been in the retail sector in both multi-site and Head Office positions.
-Ms. Wright spent five years working with a Cambridge-based software electronics company which provided interest and challenge in a dynamic, growing business.
-She undertook both an HR and an operational position, including overseas involvement, business systems and strategy.
-Ms. Wright joined AVEVA in 2006, where her role is to ensure that the Human Resources function can effectively support business goals and acquisitions worldwide.
-Ms. Wright qualified as a Corporate Member of the Chartered Institute of Personnel and Development.
+Ms. Wright spent five years working with a Cambridge-based software electronics company which provided interest and challenge in a dynamic, growing business, where she undertook both an HR and an operational position, including overseas involvement, business systems and strategy.
+She joined Domino in 2016.
+Ms. Wright is also a Fellow of the Chartered Institute of Personnel and Development.

 Mike Younger - Board Member